-Description The subject property comprises an extended detached bungalow with attic accommodation.
-Accommodation GROUND FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room, Bedroom 1, Bedroom 2, Dining Room with Sunroom off, Kitchen with Rear Porch off and Bathroom with WC.
-ATTIC LEVEL: Landing, Bedroom with En Suite Bathroom.
-Gross internal floor area (m2) The gross internal floor area is 138 m2 or thereby.
-Neighbourhood and location The subjects are located within the popular Newton Mearns district, lying to the south of Glasgow city centre where surrounding properties are similar in age and character.
+Description The subject property comprises a two storey mid terraced villa with rear porch and attic conversion.
+Accommodation GROUND FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room, Dining Room and Kitchen.
+FIRST FLOOR: Landing, Three Bedrooms and Bathroom with wc.

+Gross internal floor area (m2) 92 sq metres or thereby for habitable accommodation only.
+Neighbourhood and location The subjects are located within the Auldhouse district of Glasgow where surrounding properties are similar in age and character.
 Adequate local shopping, educational and public transport facilities are available close by.
-Age Believed to be constructed circa 1935.

-Weather Weather was overcast with light rainfall.
-Chimney stacks Chimney stacks have been removed in the past and we assume the correct strengthening work was carried out at that time.
-A suitably qualified contractor can provide further advice in this regard.
+There is a lane located to the rear of the property.

+Age Believed to have been constructed circa 1930.
+Weather The weather was overcast.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney stacks appeared to be of brick construction rendered externally.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was seen to be of pitched design and overlaid with a slate finish.
-The roof covering incorporates a dormer projection to the front elevation which was seen to be of flat design and overlaid with felt material.
-Access to the roof void was possible which revealed a traditional timber frame construction.
-We would highlight that some of the internal linings of the attic room would not fully comply with all current buildings regulations with regards to fire safety.
-A suitably qualified contractor can provide further advice in this regard.
+The roof was seen to be of pitched design overlaid with slate finish.
+Access to the roof void was via fitted staircase from the landing.
+This revealed an area that has been floored and lined to provide further storage accommodation only.
+The floored and lined storage area had an electricity supply and velux style window units.
+Access to the eaves was possible which revealed a traditional timber frame construction that was insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater goods serving the subjects were seen to be formed in a combination of PVC and cast iron materials.
+The rainwater goods serving the subjects were seen to be formed in a combination of PVC and cast iron materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appeared to be of cavity brick/block construction with a part stone finish, part brick finish and part render finish.
+The main walls appeared to be of cavity construction with a stone front finish and brick rendered rear finish.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows in the property were seen to be a combination of replacement uPVC construction containing double glazing, original timber frame construction containing single glazed stained glass and a velux window unit within the attic level.
+The windows in the property were seen to predominantly be of replacement uPVC construction containing double glazing.
+There is a small original timber frame single glazed window unit within the hallway.
 It is assumed that replacement windows and doors comply with relevant building and fire regulations.
-The subjects are accessed by glazed timber doors to the front and side.
-There is double glazed patio doors giving access to the rear garden grounds from the rear porch.
-The eaves sections are formed in timber.
+The subjects are accessed by a glazed timber door leading to a modern glazed door to the front and uPVC door to the rear.

 External decorations Visually inspected.
 External decorations incorporate paint finishes.

 Conservatories / porches Visually inspected.
-There is a sunroom addition located to the rear of the property.
-This was seen to be of timber construction under a shallow mono pitched and felt roof covering.
-The sunroom has timber framed single glazed windows and door and an electricity supply.
 There is a porch addition located to the rear of the property.
-This appeared to be of brick construction rendered externally under a flat modern membrane roof covering.
+This had a brick/block base and incorporated timber walls under a mono pitched and felt roof covering.
+The porch incorporated a glazed timber door and single glazed window units.

 Communal areas None.
 Garages and permanent outbuildings Visually inspected.
-There is a detached single car garage located within the rear garden grounds.
-This is overlaid with a pitched and corrugated style roof covering.
+There is a detached single car garage located in the rear garden ground accessed via the lane.
+This was seen to be of brick construction under a profile metal sheeted roof covering.
+The garage is accessed by way of a vehicular metal "up and over" door to the front and uPVC door to the side.